tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ### ** *Just for the fun of it!* **
 (We will not be collecting any of these "fun" challenges...)
-- Change the message from "Hello World!" to "Hello RIT!"
+- In hello-1.html, change the message from "Hello World!" to "Hello RIT!"

 <hr>